 Offset is supported by the Creative Ireland Programme’s National Creativity Fund and through core funding from Galway City Council, Galway County Council and Saolta University Health Care Group.
 The project was made possible by the generosity and insights of artists Aoife Barrett of Print Van Go and Margaret Irwin West, and the patients and staff of Galway University Hospitals.

-Offset runs until 15 September 2019 at Galway University Hospitals.
+Offset runs until 15 September 2019 at University Hospital Galway.

 For ten years, Galway University Hospitals Arts Trust provided a multidisciplinary Arts and Health programme to promote wellbeing and improve the hospital experience at Galway’s public hospitals.
 Saolta Arts will now work across five counties, making the hospital a place of possibilities at Saolta University Health Care Group’s seven sites.